salesforce/cucumber-metrics/README.md

 &nbsp;&nbsp;--format CucumberFormatter --out <some_file_name.txt>
 6. Create a schema for the database (the file is included in the code)
 7. Run your tests

+CAVEATS
+===

+* This formatter is for Cucumber tests written in Ruby
+* The formatter requires a MySQL database instance
+* It works on my machine ...